mutecomm/mute/doc/messages.md

 Messagekeys may never be reused.
 They should be generated **once** on session creation/refresh and deleted on use.
-Recipient **may** only use the message key correspinding to SenderSessionCount:SenderMessageCount for decrypting the body.
+Recipient **may** only use the message key corresponding to SenderSessionCount:SenderMessageCount for decrypting the body.
 The root_key should be deleted as soon as the messagekeys have been calculated and cached.